-D) Potential for the well to bridge over
+E) Potential for the well to bridge over

-Mechanical failure/collapse of the borehole in a blowout scenario is influenced by several factors including in-situ stress, rock strength, pressure differentials, and fluid velocities at the sand face.
-Given the substantial fluid velocities inherent in the WCD, and the scenario as defined where the formation is not supported by a cased and cemented wellbore, it is possible that the borehole may fail/collapse/bridge over within a span of a few days, significantly reducing the WCD rates.
+Mechanical failure/collapse of the borehole in a blowout scenario is influenced by several factors including in-situ stress, rock strength and fluid velocities at the sand face.
+Given the substantial fluid velocities inherent in the WCD, and the scenario as defined where the formation is not supported by a cased and cemented wellbore, it is possible that the borehole may fall/collapse/bridge over within a span of a few days, significantly reducing the outflow of the rates.
 For this blowout scenario, no bridging is considered.

-E) Likelihood for intervention to stop blowout
+F) Likelihood for intervention to stop blowout